wjeff0343/about/README.md

 I graduated from Western University , with a Bachelors Degree in Computer Engineering.
 These are just some of the thing I studied:
--  Computer Science Fundamentals•VLSI Implementation
+-  Computer Science Fundamentals
+-  VLSI Implementation
--  Data Structures and Algorithms•Control Systems
+-  Data Structures and Algorithms
+-  Control Systems
+-  System Programming
--  System Programming•Computer Networking
+-  Computer Networking
--  Microprocessors and Microcomputers•Communication Theory
+-  Microprocessors and Microcomputers
+-  Communication Theory
--  Hardware and Software Co-Design•Advanced Digital Systems
+-  Hardware and Software Co-Design
+-  Advanced Digital Systems